Acoustic Guitar Lessons

 I will always set some practice goals between lessons and am always eager to see how far the student has come on their own in that time.
 These will consist of content covered in the lesson and some new content that the student can bring back to the lesson that they can learn and practise in their own time.
 I find this to be a great motivation builder as it has the student learning small amounts of new content on their own and connecting some of the dots without the teachers constant guidance.

 Teaching since August 2014

 Teaches students aged 10+

-I started playing music at a young age, fell in love with the constant ability to create that was only limited by my imagination and ability to play.
-This made me want to learn and get better at what I was doing to hone and enhance my skills to one day become a performer.
+I started playing music at a young age and fell in love with the constant ability to create that was only limited by my imagination and ability to play.
+This made me want to learn and get better at what I was doing; to hone and enhance my skills to one day become a performer.
 Bringing the love of music as a performer and teacher is a beautiful experience that everyone should have access to.
 Whether you are just beginning your journey into music or wanting to learn specific skills to get to a level to perform and showcase your talent in performance I can help you on that journey.
 I do not have an education in music, I was self taught as a performer and now use my skills to help others get to where they want to be with their instrument.
-I teach acoustic and electric guitar, my main style is blues and rock.
+I teach acoustic and electric guitar; my main style is blues and rock.
 I am also a vocalist and believe that learning to utilize your voice as an instrument at the same time as your guitar is a skill that can take you as far as you want to go with music.

 I have been playing guitar, singing, performing, teaching and touring for the last 10 years.